cerndb/tf-spawner/README.md

 2. from the description of any of the created resources, e.g. `kubectl describe pod worker0|grep training_attempt | cut -d= -f2`

 ## Resources cleanup
 To free up the used resources (pods, services and configmaps), you have to run `./tf-spawner -d -t run_name` where `run_name` is the value shown during creation.
 By default, the tag `tf-spawner` is used.
+Note that the deletion command does not wait for resource deletion, it will typically take a few seconds, however you can check to see the progress with, for example, `kubectl get pods`.

-## Customization
+## Customizations

 A few important customizations are possible:
 * specifying a file where environment variables are specified as an argument to `-e/--env-file`.
 The format is one couple 'key=value' per line